mataku/SunsetScrob/README.md

 - Show top artists
 - Update NowPlaying and Scrobbling (for Apple Music, Spotify, and YouTube Music only)
 - Switch themes
-- Fake shared element transition
+- Shared element transition
 - Autofill
+- Themed icon

+## Tech stacks
+- MVVM
+- automation of building and releasing with Fastlane

 ## TODO
 - Show each content details